Windshield Repair Services

 Here's Why We've Earned the Trust of 450,000 Phoenix Area Customers

 When you choose Pinnacle, you get high-quality work with no cut corners from a local Valley business.
 We'll make your windshield repair as quick and convenient for you as possible!

-There are two main kinds of glass damage:
+There are two main kinds of windshield glass damage:

-Highway driving, especially behind large vehicles such as semi tractor trailers or cement trucks, is the most common cause of glass damage.
-These vehicles have many large tires which can easily throw highway debris into vehicles behind them.
+The most common cause of windshield glass damage is driving on freeways like the Loop 101, Loop 202 or I-10, especially behind large vehicles like tractor trailers or cement trucks.
+These vehicles have many large tires which can easily throw road debris into vehicles behind them.

-The other primary cause of glass damage is heat.
-Our high summer temperatures make glass much more likely to crack or chip.
-The combination of lots of highway driving and high heat make the Valley the top metro area in the country for glass damage.
+The other primary cause of windshield glass damage is heat.
+Phoenix's high summer temperatures make glass much more likely to crack or chip.
+The combination of lots of highway driving and high heat makes Greater Phoenix the top metro area in the country for glass damage.

 Bullseye chips have a series of concentric rings spreading out from a center point.

 Star chips have a series of small individual cracks connected by a center point.